The holonomy Lie $\infty$-groupoid of a singular foliation I: Equivalent bi-submersions

 Let us assume that $W=W'$ and $(M, \mathcal{F}_M)=(N, \mathcal{F}_N)$.
 We will show that there exists a total relation $(B, s,t)$ between $W$ and $W$.
 Let $w$ and $w'$ be equivalent points.
 By Proposition \ref{Local-equivalence}, there exists a local relation $(B_{w,w'}, \delta_{w,w'}, \eta_{w,w'})$ between them.
 We can assume that the images $ \mathcal U_w $ and $ \mathcal U_w '$ of both submersions are open subsets as in Theorem \ref{th:whereoneusesAnalyse} where equivalent points have to be in the same leaves of their respective bi-vertical singular foliation.
 Upon replacing $B_{w,w'} $ by the fibered product with a holonomy atlas $\mathcal{A}_w $ of the bi-vertical foliation of $ \mathcal U_w $, i.e., considering

 one obtains a new equivalence that now by construction satisfies the following property: two points in $ \mathcal U_w $ and $ \mathcal U_w '$ respectively are equivalent if and only if they are related through $B_{w,w'}'$.
-We can cover the closed subset of $ W\times W$ made by pair of points $(w,w')$ that are equivalent by an open cover made of open sets of the form $ \mathcal U_{w} \times \mathcal U_{w'} $ as above.
+We can cover the subset of $ W\times W$ made by pair of points $(w,w')$ that are equivalent by an open cover made of open sets of the form $ \mathcal U_{w} \times \mathcal U_{w'} $ as above.
 We extract a countable subfamily of those indexed by a set $ I$, and we denote by $B_i' $ the corresponding total relation between open subsets that we denote by $\mathcal U_{w_i} $ and $ \mathcal U_{w_i'}$.
-By construction, the disjoint union $B=\coprod_{i\in I} B_i'$ is a total relation between $W$ and itself.
+Since \eqref{Bww} satisfies the second condition in Definition \ref{def:total-relation}, so does the disjoint union $B=\coprod_{i\in I} B_i'$.
+Hence $B$ is a total relation between $W$ and $W$.
 This completes this part of the proof.